proxmox/proxmox-backup/docs/tape-backup.rst

 Single Snapshot Restore
 ^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes it is not necessary to restore a whole media-set, but only some specific snapshots from the tape.
+Sometimes it is not necessary to restore an entire media-set, but only some specific snapshots from the tape.
 This can be achieved with the ``snapshots``
 parameter: